open-telemetry/opentelemetry.io/content/en/docs/concepts/sdk-configuration/exporter-selection-configuration.md

 ---
 title: "Exporter Selection Configuration"
 description: >-
- Environment Variables for configuring which exporter to use.
+ Environment variables for configuring which exporter to use.
 weight: 10
 ---